-Liverpool FC Transfer Rumors: Could Spartak Moscow’s Quincy Promes Sign With The Reds?
+Liverpool FC Transfer Rumors: Could Spartak Moscow’s Quincy Promes Be Signing With The Reds?

 Liverpool FC defeated Stoke City by a score of 4-1 on Wednesday thanks to goals from Adam Lallana, Roberto Firmino, Daniel Sturridge, and an own goal from Giannelli Imbula.
 The victory made it three wins in a row in the Premier League for the Reds and kept Jurgen Klopp’s side in second place in the table heading into a New Year’s Eve clash with Manchester City.

 The bad news for Liverpool is that leading goal scorer Sadio Mane will be leaving in January to compete for Senegal in the African Cup of Nations.
-Mane has contributed eight goals and four assists this season for the Reds, and his speed and creativity will be impossible for Klopp to replace without a signing in the January transfer window.
+Mane has contributed eight goals and four assists this season for the Reds and his speed and creativity will be impossible for Klopp to replace without a signing in the January transfer window.

 Sadio Mane has now been directly involved in 20 goals in his last 24 Premier League games.